greg-raven/Uncommon-Sense/_posts/2014-04-19-six-rules-for-liberty.md

 **3. Take Responsibility**

 The government can't mandate compassion, they can't outsource charity, and they certainly can't force volunteerism.
 It is the individual who steps up to help our neighbors when bad things happen.
 It's the individuals who work together cooperatively to defend, sometimes at great personal sacrifice, what makes America so special.
-This is the 'I' in community.
+This is the "I" in community.

 **4. Work for It**